jeremytammik/tbc/a/1953_rst_rex.md

 			TaskDialog.Show("dd",stb.ToString());
 </pre>

-**Answer:** IsRebarInSection(View view) returns true only if the view is a section or elevation and the view plane is cutting at least one of the rebar curves, false otherwise.
+**Answer:** `IsRebarInSection` returns true only if the view is a section or elevation and the view plane is cutting at least one of the rebar curves, false otherwise.

 This API function is the correspondent of this UI option: